interagent/http-api-design/README.md

 #### Support ETags for Caching

 [TODO](https://github.com/snowyu/rest_service/wiki/ETags-in-Grape)
-We include an `ETag` header in all responses, identifying the specific version of the returned resource.
+The Gild API includes an `ETag` header in all responses, identifying the specific version of the returned resource.
 This allows users to cache resources and use requests with this value in the `If-None-Match` header to determine if the cache should be updated.

 #### Provide Request-Ids for Introspection

-We include a `X-Request-Id` header in each API response, populated with a UUID value.
+The Gild API includes a `X-Request-Id` header in each API response, populated with a UUID value.
 By logging these values on the client, server and any backing services, we provides a mechanism to trace, diagnose and debug requests.